Corporate Banking

 Key Takeaway

-The Payment Tags Account System transformed a manual, high-effort process into a secure, intuitive, and scalable solution that empowered corporate clients and strengthened CMB's digital offering.
-It reinforced my belief that even in compliance-heavy industries, user-centered design can deliver measurable business impact while genuinely delighting users.
-The spreadsheet workaround that finance teams had built out of necessity became unnecessary not because we told them to stop using it, but because we built something better.
+Even in compliance-heavy industries, user-centred design can deliver measurable business impact while genuinely delighting users.
+The spreadsheet workaround finance teams built out of necessity became unnecessary not because we told them to stop, but because we built something better.

 Reflection: What I'd Do Differently